mawlodarski/card-kmers/README.md

 - Smaller k (e.g., 15) → faster queries, slightly less precise.
 - Larger k (e.g., 61) → higher precision, slower.
 - Adjust `--minimum` coverage threshold when using smaller k to avoid spurious hits.

 ---

-## Cite
-If you use CARD k-mers in a publication, please cite:

-> Wlodarski, M.A. *et al.* “CARD k-mers: Unmasking the Pathogen Hosts and Genomic Contexts of Antimicrobial Resistance Genes in Metagenomic Sequences.”

----